Qireel/numberapi/README.md

 --returns a Json object containing 'id' and value of a number that was requested by its {id} parameter.

+To set up the application you need to create a mysql database table called 'number' and then put the connection parameters into MysqliAdapter.php class.

 I've tried to implement Data Mapper as it seemed to me this pattern was the most suitable for the test task

 Logging of the API workflow is enabled.